phoenix-rtos/libmcs/doc/sum/5_Operations_Environment.rst

 In case the used architecture and toolchain support :ref:`FMA <ABBR>` instructions we advise using the flag ``-mno-fused-madd`` as the library was not tested for compatibility with said instruction.

+Remember to also add flags that alter the sizes of different types such as ``long double`` or ``long int`` to those appropriate for your hardware, for example ``-mlong-double-64`` can be set for x86 targets that typically use 80-bit ``long double``.
+These flags are different depending on the toolchain and should be in line with the rest of your software.

 .. [#] The flag ``-mhard-float`` is the default behaviour for SPARC compilations with :ref:`GCC <ABBR>`.